jhutchinswisc/AEFoundations/exercises/risk_mean_variance.md

-(@ex4) Write a Python class called `LandAllocation()` that has "attributes" for model parameters and "methods" for a) farmer utility (for now you can stick with mean-variance preferences), b) the probability distribution of each crop (you may assume there are just two crops as in the previous exercise.), c) the farmers optimal acreage allocation, and e) a plot that summarizes some comparative static that you find interesting.
-Ideally your methods will accommodate many probability distributions.
+(@ex4) Write a Python class called `LandAllocation()` that has "attributes" for model parameters and "methods" for a) farmer utility (for now you can stick with mean-variance preferences), b) the probability distribution of each crop (you may assume there are just two crops as in the previous exercise.), c) a farmer's optimal acreage allocation, and e) a plot that summarizes some comparative static that you find interesting.
+Ideally your methods will accommodate arbitrary probability distributions.

 (@ex5) Suppose the farmer is offered insurance that costs $P$ up front (the premium) and reimburses up to 75% of the expected output for each crop (assume